Magalirkkaga: Reception

-A critic from The Hindu wrote "'[Magalirkkaga]' has a message.
+S. R. Ashok Kumar from The Hindu wrote, "'[Magalirkkaga]' has a message.
 But director Indian should have coated it with sugar.
 He thought that the antics of Vadivelu and Kovai Sarala would help make it enjoyable but he has been proved wrong.
 The director's intentions are right but he must have taken care while writing the screenplay."
-In addition, a reviewer from New Straits Times called it "a treat for everyone for the family".
-A critic from the entertainment portal Tamil Movie Cafe noted "the film is well-intentioned, but never really takes off".
+In addition, K. N. Vijiyan from New Straits Times called it "a treat for everyone for the family".
+A critic from the entertainment portal Tamil Movie Cafe noted, "the film is well-intentioned, but never really takes off".
+Indiainfo wrote, "The entire film is made lively by the fights and tussles between Sarla and Vadivelu.
+Kushboo does her bit well, looking every bit a policewoman.
+Ranjith is introduced only to play the romantic lead opposite her and has no role as such.
+Vindhya does not have much to do except to be the hapless rape victim.
+Witty dialogues and a taut screenplay may make the film a hit with the frontbenchers.
+Debutant music director Varshan’s music is nothing novel and cameraman Rajendra gives a camera work that suits this low-budget comedy film".